selfdefined/web-app/11ty/definitions/ableism.md

 slug: ableism
 defined: true
 speech: noun
-socialPreview: a system that places value on people’s bodies and minds based on societally constructed ideas of normalcy, intelligence, excellence, and productivity.
+excerpt: a system that places value on people’s bodies and minds based on societally constructed ideas of normalcy, intelligence, excellence, and productivity.
 These constructed ideas are deeply rooted in anti-Blackness, eugenics, colonialism, and capitalism.
 flag:
   level: warning
   text: content warning